shmoergh/moduleur/modules/07-brain/README.md

 <img src="https://github.com/user-attachments/assets/ee17834d-8982-42ac-9f7f-c02c82b4da5b" />

-**Option 1:** Solder the Pico using pin headers and use wires to connect up TP1, TP2, TP3 and TP6 (BOOTSEL) between the Core board and the Pico
+**Option 1:** Solder the Pico using pin headers and use wires to connect up TP1, TP2, TP3 and TP6 (BOOTSEL) between the Core board and the Pico.
+In this case you can lead through wires on the PCB hole as you can see on this photo:

 ![IMG_8047](https://github.com/user-attachments/assets/a706d4bb-ffdc-42f1-ae92-0723b7452b8a)